In the Name of Love

 Florence Love 2: a laugh-til-you-cry page-turner full of family secrets

 'I am in LOVE with Florence Love' - Mel Giedroyc

 Jump on board with Louise Lee's irresistible follow-up to A Girl Called Love.
-Fans of Marian Keyes, Why Mummy Drinks and Eleanor Oliphant, this one's for you.
+Fans of Marian Keyes, Dawn O'Porter's The Cows and Why Mummy Drinks, this one's for you.

 'A fresh, funny new voice that made me laugh out loud' Woman & Home